Peter Welch: Tenure

 One area where Welch was at odds with vocal constituents was the matter of the impeachment of President George W. Bush and Vice President Dick Cheney.
 Welch said that ending the Iraq War was a top priority, and impeachment would distract Congress from addressing that outcome.
 Advocates of impeachment protested at Welch's Vermont offices.

 Welch worked with former House Majority Leader Eric Cantor on a bill to increase funding at the National Institutes of Health for pediatric research and with Representative Paul Ryan to reverse proposed regulations that would have banned the use of wooden shelves for ageing cheese wheels.
 He touts his bipartisanship and describes himself as "very independent".
 He bucked his party leadership by voting against arming and training Syrian rebels and opposes "boots on the ground" in dealing with ISIL.
 He believes climate change is a "glaring problem", opposed travel bans in response to the Ebola epidemic and supports immigration reform that addresses border concerns but does not close them.

-In his first term, Welch attracted attention for his partnership with Senator Charles Grassley in challenging colleges and universities with substantial endowments to spend more of those funds on operating expenses (including, perhaps, lower tuition).
+In his first term, Welch attracted attention for his partnership with Senator Chuck Grassley in challenging colleges and universities with substantial endowments to spend more of those funds on operating expenses (including, perhaps, lower tuition).

 On February 19, 2016, Welch endorsed Bernie Sanders for the Democratic nomination for president.
 He endorsed him again in 2020.

 During the first impeachment of Donald Trump, Welch invited Trump to testify before the House Permanent Select Committee on Intelligence in response to Jim Jordan's criticism of the impeachment.
 Welch spoke directly after Jordan, saying, "I say to my colleague, I'd be glad to have the person who started it all come in and testify", adding, "President Trump is welcome to take a seat right there."
 On December 18, 2019, Welch voted for both articles of impeachment against Trump.